 - Gender and Ethnicity

-The Office of the Chancellor issued coded memorandum (HR2002-27 and HR2003-5) detailing the CSU's requirements for protecting confidential data.
+The Office of the Chancellor issued coded memorandum (HR2005-16) detailing the CSU's requirements for protecting confidential data.
 Additionally, the Office of General Counsel for the CSU issues and maintains a Records Access Manual, which provides an overview of federal and state law governing access to records possessed by the CSU.

 IPA, California Civil Code Section 1798, et seq. protects individuals' privacy rights in 'personal information' contained in state agency records.
 Additionally, Sections 42396 through 42396.5 of Title 5 of the California Code of Regulations address privacy and the principles of personnel information management.